MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/resource-specific-consent.md

 audience: admin
 ms.service: msteams
 search.appverid: MET150
-description: In this module, you'll learn about the settings you need to configure to control whether teams owners in your organization can give consent to apps. ms.localizationpriority: medium ms.collection: M365-collaboration
+description: Learn about the settings you need to configure to control whether teams owners in your organization can give consent to apps. ms.localizationpriority: medium ms.collection: M365-collaboration
 appliesto: